masukomi/hey/README.md

 That's it.
 Entries will be created in a SQLite database for the event, the person, their association, and when it happened.

-Later on you can, optionally, go back and tag the event, leave a note, or generate reports graphing all your past interruptions.
+Want to start tracking _why_ people are interrupting you?
+After the interruption you can, optionally, list and tag the events, leave a note, or generate reports graphing all your past interruptions.

+Track it for long enough and patterns are sure to emerge.
+Maybe you'll find that a little documentation could save you hours a week.
+Maybe you'll find that one person that's devouring more time than anyone else and discuss a better way to handle things.

 ## Instructions